IBM/codellm-devkit/docs/blog/blog.md

 )
 print(llm_output)
 ```

-In a few secs you will see the summary for flatten method printed.
+In a few seconds, you will see the generated summary for the `flatten` method.

 You just saw how easy it was to analyze a Java application and use the analysis artifacts to query a CodeLLM.
-A complete notebook for this example is also available [here](https://github.com/IBM/codellm-devkit/blob/main/docs/examples/java/notebook/code_summarization.ipynb).
+The complete Python notebook for this example is available [here](https://github.com/IBM/codellm-devkit/blob/main/docs/examples/java/notebook/code_summarization.ipynb).

-Now, we will show how with small changes, a junit test case can be generated using CLDK and LLM for the same method.
-For test generation, we will change the prompt, which takes, the focal method and class name, focal method body, and the signature of the constructors to form an object of the focal class.
+Now, we will show how with small changes, a JUnit test case can be generated using CLDK and LLM for the same method.
+For test generation, we will change the prompt, which takes, the focal method and class names, focal method body, and signatures of constructors of the focal class.

 ```python
 def format_inst(focal_method_body, focal_method, focal_class, constructor_signatures, language):